How to Show Negative Numbers in Excel (5 Effective Methods)

 What to Do When Negative Numbers Aren’t Showing with Parentheses in Excel

-Excel can show negative numbers with brackets but It may occur to some users that the negative numbers cannot be shown with parentheses in Excel.
-The reason for that is the ($1,234.10) option isn’t available.
-To solve this problem, follow the steps below.
+Although Excel can show negative numbers with brackets, it may occur to some users that the negative numbers cannot be shown with parentheses in Excel.
+The reason is that the ($1,234.10) option isn’t available.

 • Open the Control Panel.